JasperJhou/GroceryStoreAPI/README.md

   * Unit Tests with xUnit

 ## Assumptions
-  * We don't have real database so I created dummy data [ {
+  * We don't have real database so I created these dummy data [ {
         "id": 1,
         "name": "Bob"